24 Hours Of Palmer Lake

 24 Hours of Palmer Lake

-24 Hours of Palmer Lake is a 24 hour endurance run held in Palmer Lake, Colorado, on the Palmer Divide at an elevation of 7,240 feet.
-The course is a 0.82 mile loop set among nearby mountains.
-The event is described as low fanfare and community driven, aimed at participants who want to test mental and physical limits while running alongside others with similar goals.
+24 Hours of Palmer Lake is a 24 hour endurance race held in Palmer Lake, Colorado at 199 County Line Rd.
+The course is a repeated 0.82 mile loop on the Palmer Divide at an elevation of 7,240 feet, with surrounding mountain scenery.
+The event is described as a low fanfare, community driven gathering for participants who want to test endurance and experiment with pacing or nutrition.

-A portion of each registration is directed to local parks.
-Five dollars from every registration is donated to the Palmer Lake Parks Committee to support area park improvements.
-The event does not offer refunds, but may provide a credit toward the next year with at least a couple of weeks notice.
+Event registration includes a charitable element: five dollars from every registration is donated to the Palmer Lake Parks Committee.
+The organizer does not offer refunds, but may issue a credit toward the following year with at least a couple weeks notice.
+Registration closes on Fri, Sep 25 at 11:59 PM MT.
 Visit the organization's website for the most recent information.